-In this blog post you learn how to pick a trustee.
-I will walk you through the process step by step with a few little surprises to make it less boring.
+In this blog post, I will walk you through the process step by step through picking a trustee with a few little surprises so you can choose the right one.

 - How much and when people get money from the trust